extension-js/extension.js/templates/svelte/README.md

 # Svelte Template

-> Svelte-based extension with sidebar panel
+> Svelte-based extension with a reactive UI.

-Lean, reactive extension UI with Svelte.
+Lean, reactive UI with Svelte.
 Hot reloading, tight DX, and zero-runtime overhead where it counts.
-Build and preview exactly how it will run in the browser.

 ## Installation